syed-ali-abbas/solidity-smart-contracts/README.md

 }

 When using multiple inheritance, the order of inheritance must be from base like to derived.
 Otherwise the IDE will give error while compiling the contract.

+### Visibility

+public - accessible everywhere private - accessible within contract only internal - accessible within contract and child contracts external - only from outside contract.
+You can use this.funName to call external functions within the contract itself but it takes gas.